dialoguetoolkit/chattoolOLD/README.md

-## Speeding up development of conversation controller objects
+## Speeding up testing cycle of conversation controller objects

 After a while you will probably get bored of going through the process of
 1. Starting the chattool